Salvador, Brazil: A complete travel guide with the top things to do

 As Meninas do Brasil

-These are three sculptures that represent the races that make up the Brazilian people: the black, the white, and the indigenous.
+These three sculptures represent the races that make up the Brazilian people: Black, White, and Indigenous.
 Created by the Bahian artist Eliana Kertéz, “As Meninas do Brasil” are also known as “As Gordinhas da Ondina”, the neighborhood where they are located.

 Morro do Cristo

-The area to the left of Barra Beach bears a statue of Jesus Christ sculpted in marble.
-Take a rest on the lawns and enjoy the bars around Morro do Cristo and the privileged view of the Barra Lighthouse and the seashore.
+The area to the left of Barra Beach features a marble statue of Jesus Christ.
+Take a rest on the lawns and enjoy the bars around Morro do Cristo with a stunning view of the Barra Lighthouse and the seashore.

 Zumbi dos Palmares

-The bronze statue made by artist Márcia Magno pays tribute to Zumbi, the last of the leaders of the largest quilombo in Brazil during the colonial period, the Quilombo dos Palmares.
+The bronze statue, made by artist Márcia Magno, pays tribute to Zumbi.
+He was the last leader of the largest quilombo in Brazil during the colonial period, the Quilombo dos Palmares.

 Address: Praça da Sé – Centro Histórico